 Travis Elborough was the Chisenhale Gallery Victoria Park Residency artist for 2014-15.

-He is one of the judges for the 2017 Notting Hill Editions Essay Prize.
+He was one of the judges for the 2017 Notting Hill Editions Essay Prize.

 Travis Elborough has also lectured on creative and critical writing at the Arvon Foundation at The Ted Hughes Arvon Centre, Lumb Bank and the Royal College of Art in London.

 He is available for freelance writing and other commissions and public events.

 His clients have included the University of the Third Age, the staff and curators at the London Transport Museum, the Museum of London and the National Army Museum, and the publishers HarperCollins and Pan Macmillan, BBC4, BBC Online and the Unity agency.